ThibaultFillion/strengths/documentation/building_and_simulating_rds.rst

     )

 Next, the trajectory simulation is performed, using the :py:func:`simulate` function.
-It takes a few arguments : of course, the reaction diffusion system, but also the simulation times at which we wish to sample the system state for the trajectory, t_sample, as well as the simuation time step, which is used in the default Euler method.
+It takes a few arguments : of course, the reaction-diffusion system, but also the simulation times at which we wish to sample the system state for the trajectory, t_sample, as well as the simulation time step, which is used in the default Euler method.

-:py:func:`simulate` returns a :py:class:`SimulationOutput` object, which contains the trajectory data, as well a copy of the sampling time and reaction diffusion system.
+:py:func:`simulate` returns a :py:class:`SimulationOutput` object, which contains the trajectory data, as well as a copy of the sampling time and reaction-diffusion system.
 Thus, this object on its own contains everything one need to start analyzing the data.

 .. code:: python

   strnplt.plot_trajectory(output, ["A", "B", "C"])

 It is now possible to plot the result.
-This can be done manually using matplotlib, however, strengths supply some convenient functions that call matplotlib for us.
-Here, we can to plot the trajectory of A, B anc C, so we call the :py:func:`plot_trajectory` function, which takes as argument the simulation output, as well as the list of the labels of the species for which the trajecotory should be plotted.
+This can be done manually using Matplotlib, however, strengths supply some convenient functions that call Matplotlib for us.
+Here, we can plot the trajectory of *A*, *B* and *C*, so we call the :py:func:`plot_trajectory` function, which takes as argument the simulation output, as well as the list of the labels of the species whose trajectory should be plotted.

-Alternative ways to define a reaction diffusion system
+Alternative ways to define a reaction-diffusion system
 ------------------------------------------------------

-Using a JSON file is not the only way to define systems (or reaction networks, cell grids, etc). with strenghts. actually, there is generally 3 equivalent ways to define such objects, and you should use the one that is the more convienent to you.
+Using a JSON file is not the only way to define systems (or reaction networks, cell grids, etc). with Strenghts.
+There are generally 3 equivalent ways to define such objects, and you should use the one that is the most convenient to you.
 Let us take the case of the system in the previous example once more.

 Through a JSON File